 Did you add a comparison area but want to edit your first selection?
 Use "Edit Comparison Area 1" to go back and revise your first selection.
 You can then go back to your second comparison area by using "Edit Comparison Area 2."
-When finished, click on View Profile!
+When finished, click on "View Profile."
 To completely start over, use the "Start Over" button.

-Make sure you have clicked on the "View Profile" button to display your data after you are finished making your selections.
+Make sure you have clicked on the "View Profile" button to display your data after you have finished making your selections.
 You must also choose an area within the borders indicated in red.
 If there are fewer than 100 households in your selected area, no data will appear; we suggest you expand your area.

-A custom area selection falling below a 1,500 housing unit threshold will default to 2010 Census data rather than more recent American Community Survey data.
+A custom area selection falling below a 1,500 housing unit threshold will default to 2010 census data rather than more recent American Community Survey data.
 The margins of error in American Community Survey data would be too large at such a small geographic scale.

 First, try a forced refresh (Control+F5 on a Windows machine; Command + shift + r on a Mac).
 If that doesn't resolve the issue, try emptying your browser cache.
 If you still have a problem, please let us know.
-Go to Contact Us, and choose subject line: I would like to report a problem with the web site.